makrandv/ACC_AutomationTests/ReadME.md

 - Latest test execution report (HTML format) can be found under target >> cucumber-reports folder

 What was not done
 Extend reporting

+Attached is the test result should all executed tests and are passed.